- The competition is open to teams of college and or/graduate students of the participating New Jersey, Connecticut, Tennessee only

 - How will the team determine the information's credibility?

 - Can the proposed solution be automated through technology?
 If so, how?

-- 1000 words or fewer than two pages
+- Proposal must be 1,000 words or fewer than two pages

 - Must be submitted in Microsoft Word or PDF format

-Based on the proposals, six finalists teams will be selected for the final pitch event in November.
-The finalists team will work on the proposals to create the model and make a recommendation at the final event.
+- Based on the proposals, six finalists' teams will be selected for the final pitch event in December.
+The finalist's team will work on the proposals to create the model and make a recommendation at the final event.
 Each team will be paired with two mentors, leaders from UBS Global teams, for any support on the technical and business aspects of the pitch.

-In the final event, teams will present their solutions and will be assessed for robustness of the model, commercial applicability and overall final presentation of their recommendation.
-You will be required to tweak your model’s weights during the presentation to prove that it is a working model, and it can adapt to changing requirements.
+- In the final event, teams will present their solutions and will be assessed for robustness of the model, commercial applicability and overall final presentation of their recommendation.